tbozhikov/ethermon/README.md

 > When multiple filters are provided, logical OR is applied, so if any filter applies successfully, the transaction gets stored.

+### Application configuration

+For both **worker** and **API Server** nodes, app configs gan be tweaked in:
+- For the worker: ./worker/transaction-monitor.js
+- For the API Server ./api/api-staging.json

 ## Improvement areas
 - Use MoM solution (RabbitMQ, Kafka etc.) for change detection of configuration (instead of current `scheduleChangeDetection` mechanism using timer)